Adrianjewell91/curriculum/README.md

     And make sure that the test files weren't changed in the submission, which means No changes to the test files are allowed.
 Write another project.
-Create a scalable certification system.
+Create a scalable certification system, pay money then get certified.

 ## Getting Started